-The task (Task 8) behind this chapter provides an opportunity for the Neches RFPG to make recommendations to the State of Texas to improve floodplain management and mitigation within the region.
+Task 8, outlined in this chapter, provided an opportunity for the Neches RFPG to make recommendations to the State of Texas to improve floodplain management and mitigation within the region.
 The Neches RFPG discussed draft recommendations during the May 2022 meeting.
 A total of 23 recommendations were developed and are summarized below.